anmv/ai-news-brief/README.md

-# AI News Briefing Engine
+# Strategic AI News Briefing for Applied Science & Data Science Managers

-A Python tool that automatically scrapes the latest AI news, digests the content of multiple articles, and generates strategic summaries tailored for Applied Science Managers.
+A Python tool that transforms generic TLDR AI newsletters into strategic briefings tailored specifically for Applied Science Managers and Data Science Managers.
+Get business implications, team impact, and actionable insights from the latest AI developments.
 Available as both a command-line tool and web interface.

 ## Problem Statement

-Technology leaders and applied scientists are inundated with a high volume of technical articles, newsletters, and research papers daily.
-It's challenging to stay current with relevant advancements while distinguishing signal from noise.
-This tool addresses this information overload by automating the process of retrieval and analysis, providing a high-level briefing focused on practical application and strategic value.
+Applied Science Managers and Data Science Managers face a critical challenge: TLDR AI newsletters cover everything, but most content isn't strategically relevant for management decision-making.
+Generic AI news lacks the business context, implementation feasibility analysis, and team impact insights that managers need for resource allocation, technology adoption, and competitive positioning decisions.
+This tool addresses this gap by transforming generic AI news into management-focused strategic briefings.

 ## How It Works (Methodology)